Stephen M. Kellen: Philanthropy

 Kellen was active in the American Council on Germany for four decades, serving on its board and establishing the Kellen Fellowship, which enables young German journalists to pursue study opportunities in the United States.

 Through his family foundation, Kellen supported arts and cultural institutions, including guest performances by the Berlin Philharmonic at Carnegie Hall and the restoration of the Heinrich Heine monument in New York, created by Ernst Herter.
 Other organizations associated with his philanthropy include the Council on Foreign Relations, the Cathedral Church of St. John the Divine, the National Gallery of Art, the Pierpont Morgan Library, the Frick Collection, Lincoln Center, and the New School University.

 Kellen and his wife established the Anna-Maria and Stephen Kellen Foundation in 1984.
 As of 2024, the foundation reported assets of $1.1 billion and focuses its grantmaking on the arts, education, health, media, and religion, with an emphasis on Protestant institutions.

 Honors

 In 1991, Kellen received the Grand Cross of Merit of the Federal Republic of Germany.
 In 1997, he and his wife received the New York “Spirit of the City” award for their charitable work.
 On May 6, 2002, he was awarded the Ernst Reuter Plaque for contributions to the city of Berlin, and in 2004 he was named a Chevalier of the French Legion of Honour.
 In 2004 Kellen was awarded the Order of the Chevalier de la Legion d'Honneur.

 Personal

 Kellen was married for 64 years until his death, to Anna-Marie.
-They had a two children, Marina Kellen French, and Michael M., Kellen After Kellen's death his son has been president of the charitable foundation and his daughter vice-president.
+They had a two children, Marina Kellen French, and Michael M., Kellen After Kellen's death his son has been president of the charitable foundation.
+His daughter, Marina, serves as vice-president and is an active philanthropist in New York City, contributing to the Metropolitan Museum of Art, Morgan Libraryy, and the Metropolitan Opera.